How Users Drive Value in Two-sided Markets: Platform Designs that Matter

 49 Pages Posted: 25 Aug 2020 Last revised: 14 Jun 2022

 Date Written: June 12, 2020

-Extant research has popularized the perspective that strong network effects produce “winner-take-all” outcomes.
-This leads platforms to invest in user growth and encourages investors to subsidize them.
-However, without user stickiness, strong network effects in the current period may fade in future periods, so a user growth strategy is not effective.
+The extant research has popularized the perspective that strong network effects produce ``winner-take-all'' outcomes, which leads platforms to invest in user growth and encourages investors to subsidize these platforms.
+However, user growth does not necessarily imply strong user stickiness.
+Without user stickiness, strong network effects in the current period may fade in future periods, thus rendering a user growth strategy ineffective.
 By adding a time dimension to the network effects, we develop a model of cross-period and within-period network effects to explain how different types of network effects drive value.
-We emphasize that the cross-period same-side network effect contributes to user stickiness while the within-period cross-side network effect persists to be conditional on user stickiness.
-We theorize that one reason platforms have heterogeneous cross-period same-side network effects is because of the "product learning" mechanism: products with higher uncertainty can expect a higher cross-period same-side network effect.
-Using Groupon data, we verify our theoretical insight and discuss platform design choices that enhance user stickiness when the cross-period same-side network effect is weak.
+We emphasize that the cross-period same-side network effect contributes to user stickiness, while the within-period cross-side network effect persists conditional on user stickiness.
+We propose that one reason for platforms having heterogeneous cross-period same-side network effects is because of the ``product learning'' mechanism: it is expected that products with higher uncertainty have a stronger cross-period same-side network effect.
+Using Groupon data, we verify our insight and discuss platform design choices that enhance user stickiness when the cross-period same-side network effect is weak.

 Keywords: two-sided markets, network effects, a user growth strategy, winner-take-all, customer lifetime value, platform design, user stickiness, product learning

 JEL Classification: C22, D46, D70, D90, L10, M21